All Episodes

 I'm tired of Republicans playing that game.

-And then for some reason the American people uh we had a huge outsider wave this year, right?
+And for some reason, the American people, we had a huge outsider wave this year, right, with Trump and Bruce and all the good guys.

-It is what it is, but the reality is we all know gerrymandering has rendered ninety percent of politician seats safe.
+It is what it is, but the reality is we all know gerrymandering has rendered 90% of politicians' seats safe.

 Let's be honest.

-Well, and the problem is like I know they're talking about one trillion dollars in infrastructure spending.
+Well, and the problem is, like, I know they're talking about $1 trillion in infrastructure spending.

-You get fifty cents on the dollar, rather than having a guy like a hat on in the last hour, Joe Max Higgins, the guy that was featured on 60 Minutes this weekend, uh a guy that has figured out how to transcend the bureaucracy, incentivize businesses to build in the golden triangle in Mississippi, and he's creating thousands of jobs.
+Rather than having a guy like I had on in the last hour, Joe Max Higgins, the guy that was featured on 60 Minutes this weekend, a guy that has figured out how to transcend the bureaucracy, incentivize businesses to build in the golden triangle in Mississippi, and he's creating thousands of jobs.

-If if we were to duplicate that success, that paradigm, that model, and take Wash like for example, if we're gonna spend one trillion in infrastructure, how are we gonna pay for it?
+If we were to duplicate that success, that paradigm, that model, and take Washington, like, for example, if we're going to spend $1 trillion in infrastructure, how are we going to pay for it?

 Paul Ryan didn't answer that question Sunday night.

-I would prefer infrastructure, spend as you go and take it out of the hands with all due respect to you guys, of your five five hundred and thirty-three other congressmen and senators that have agendas that basically the top agenda being them being reelected.
+I would prefer infrastructure, spend as you go, and take it out of the hands, with all due respect to you guys, of your 533 other congressmen and senators that have agendas that basically, the top agenda being them being reelected.

 Am I wrong?

-Money's money's in the circle there, and it's run in the city, and everybody knows that.
+Money's in the circle there, and it's run in the city, and everybody knows that.

-And so the key is can Trump set up some new capital pool where the money goes directly to shovel ready jobs and bypasses the federal government network of cronies, right, where we doled out to our buddies and the state senators and the U.S. Senators or whatever.
+And so the key is, can Trump set up some new capital pool where the money goes directly to shelver-ready jobs and bypasses the federal government network of cronies, right, where we dole out to our buddies and the state senators and the U.S. senators or whatever.

-I mean, he's been brilliant so far on the first few moves here.
+I mean, he's been brilliant so far in the first few moves here.

-Uh it's looking good, but that's everybody all of a sudden the Democrats found the debt plot hiding somewhere back in the closet.
+It's looking good, but that's everybody, all of a sudden, the Democrats found the debt clock hiding somewhere back in the closet.

-Congress were being held up to all these standards and on ethics reform and uh and the you know the walling off uh Trump from his money after the Clinton Foundation has two billion dollars and no press reports at all.
+We're being held up to all these standards and on ethics reform and the walling off Trump from his money after the Clinton Foundation has $2 billion and no press reports at all.

 I think Boeing is doing a little bit of a number.